-Students are not permitted to enroll for more than 15 semester credits per term without permission of the associate dean of student development and support at St. Paul.
+Students are not permitted to enroll for more than 15 semester credits per term without permission of the associate dean of formation and professional development at St. Paul.
 Students in San Diego should receive permission from the Office of the Dean.
 If employment or ministry responsibilities conflict with satisfactory school work, a student may be asked to adjust his or her course load.
 Dropping below full-time academic status may affect the student's eligibility for certain financial aid programs.